- Search The Registry

 - Youth Programs

 - My Account

 *René Maran was born on this date in 1887.
-He was a Black French journalist, and the first black writer to win the renowned French literary prize, the Prix Goncourt.
+He was an Afro Caribbean, French journalist, and the first Black writer to win the renowned French literary prize, the Prix Goncourt.

 204 37th Avenue North Suite330